Updated on 23 August 2022

 2022 marks the 78th anniversary of D-Day and the Battle of Normandy.
 Based on this year’s commemorations paying tribute to the heroes who came from far and wide to restore freedom to Europe, here’s an idea of what to expect.

 Every year, the tourist offices situated along and near the D-Day Landing Beaches come together to coordinate the D-Day Festival, which features commemorative events and festivities on the five D-Day Landing Beaches and in Sainte-Mère-Église, Bayeux and Arromanches-les-Bains (Gold Beach sector) to name a few places.

-Opening of the British Normandy Memorial
+the British Normandy Memorial

 British armed forces played a central role in D-Day and the Battle of Normandy, and more than 22,000 made the ultimate sacrifice for freedom.
 Until now, there had been no single memorial dedicated to their remembrance.
 The Normandy Memorial Trust was created in 2016 to realise the dream of Normandy Veterans to have a British Normandy Memorial and, following nearly six years of hard work, it opened on 6 June 2021, to mark the 77th Anniversary of D-Day.
 This beautiful new memorial is located in the seaside village of Ver-sur-Mer, overlooking Gold Beach.